pnoulis/create-delphi-app/README.md

 Version is read from ./config/config.ini which the user must increment to reflect an actual version bump.

-# Things to do prior to building the application for the first time
+# Usage
-## Apply the build configuration option set.
+## Apply the build configuration option set within rad studio
 In the project viewer expand the Build Configuration dropdown.
 There for both default build configurations (Debug & Release) apply the following steps: